WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/examples.md

 - `198.51.100.0/24`
 - `203.0.113.0/24`

-When you need an IPv6 address example, use values from the [RFC 3849](https://tools.ietf.org/html/rfc3849) range.
-Example IPv6 addresses include the following:
+When you need an IPv6 address example, use values from the [RFC 3849](https://tools.ietf.org/html/rfc3849) range as follows:
 - `2001:db8::`
 - `2001:db8:ffff:ffff:ffff:ffff:ffff:ffff`
 - `2001:db8:1:1:1:1:1:1`